 Compliance increase: When an air bubble is trapped somewhere in your fluidic setup, the time needed to reach pressure equilibration can increase.
 Indeed, when applying a pressure change, the air bubble will absorb some of the pressure switch by dilating or contracting.
 This effect can be particularly detrimental when a good fluidic reactivity is needed.

 Resistivity increase: An air bubble trapped inside a microfluidic channel will act as an additional fluidic resistance by reducing the diameter of the channels.
 This can cause important issues, especially when working with syringe pumps which apply a fixed flow rate.
 The pressure inside the microfluidic chip will then increase significantly.

 Interactions with the experiment

 The interactions between the air bubbles and the experiment can be detrimental in many ways.
-Here are presented some of the most encountered.
+Here are presented some of the most common ones.

-Cell culture damages: Air bubbles present interfacial tension that can apply stress on cells and even lead to cellular death.
+Cell culture damage: Air bubbles present interfacial tension that can apply stress on cells and even lead to cellular death.

-Aggregation at interfaces: The interfaces between the air bubbles and the liquid are an area where potentially, particles or proteins can aggregate leading to artefacts in the experiments.
+Aggregation at interfaces: The interfaces between the air bubbles and the liquid are an area where potentially, particles or proteins can aggregate, leading to artifacts in the experiments.

 Wall functionalization damaging: When passing through the microfluidic channels, air bubbles can damage the chemical grafting previously made.

-Troubleshooting : how to remove bubble in microfluidics
+Troubleshooting : how to remove bubbles in microfluidics

 Microfluidic chip design: Preventing bubble formation starts with the design of you chip.
 Avoiding for example acute angles in you chip design will decrease the risk to have air bubbles adhering inside the microfluidic channels.